Sexual Assault and the LGBTQ Community

 40 percent of gay men and 47 percent of bisexual men have experienced sexual violence other than rape, compared to 21 percent of heterosexual men

-Within the LGBT community, transgender people and bisexual women face the most alarming rates of sexual violence.
+Within the LGBTQ community, transgender people and bisexual women face the most alarming rates of sexual violence.
 Among both of these populations, sexual violence begins early, often during childhood.

 Among transgender racial minorities, 24 percent of transgender American Indians, 18 percent of transgender people who identified as multiracial, 17 percent of transgender Asians, and 15 percent of Black transgender respondents experienced sexual assault in K-12 education settings – much higher rates than students of other races.
 Transgender women respondents experienced sexual assault more often than their transgender male peers.